Extension from Precoloured Sets of Edges: Planar Graphs

-Recall the notation and terminology introduced in the introduction of this section.
-The statement of Theorem~\ref{thm:planar2} is true for graphs with maximum degree~$20$ and exactly~$20$ edges.
+Also this time, if~$G$ is not connected, then we extend the edge-colouring one component at a time.
+The colouring of a component~$C$ with $\Delta(C)\le22$ can be extended using the results on lines 1\,--\,3 of Table~\ref{tab:planar}.
+Next, the statement of Theorem~\ref{thm:planar2} is true for graphs with maximum degree~$23$ and exactly~$23$ edges.
 We use induction on $E(G)$, and proceed with the induction step.
-We may easily assume that~$G$ is connected with at least~$21$ vertices, since $\Delta\ge20$.
-Let~$M$ be a precoloured \mbox{distance-$3$} matching.
+So we may assume that~$G$ is connected and has at least~$24$ vertices, since $\Delta\ge23$.
+Let~$M$ be a precoloured distance-$3$ matching.

 We first observe that